Your dog is likely an extremely hard worker, with energy to spare and a high prey drive.

 The German Shepherd Malinois mix, with its high prey drive, will chase anything that moves.
 Don't introduce small animals without great care and supervision.

 My GSD was a puppy when we got her, so she is very friendly with the cats that were here before her.
-Ryder, on the other hand is still not allowed near the cats, since he has shown an aggressive curiosity towards them.
+Ryder, not so much.
+He is not allowed near the cats, since he has shown an aggressive curiosity towards them.

 The Malinois ranges in size from 24-26 in and 65-75 lbs for males and 22-24 in and 25-30 kg for females.